vv12131415/yii1-to-yii2-upgrade/README.md

 so I can just call cli command to do things

 ##
-things that can be used/(get insperation of) on building cli tool
+things that can be used/(get inspiration of) on building cli tool

 https://github.com/FriendsOfPHP/PHP-CS-Fixer